-Ben Lomond is one of the crowning jewels of the Northern Wasatch and one of most recognized peak along the Wasatch Front.
-It’s claim to fame: according to local legend the peak was the inspiration for the mountain in the Paramount Pictures logo.
+Ben Lomond is one of the crowning jewels of the Northern Wasatch and one of most recognized peaks along the Wasatch Front.
+It’s claim to fame: according to local legend, the peak was the inspiration for the mountain in the Paramount Pictures logo.

 Paramount’s founder William Hodkinson grew up in Ogden and sketched the peak from his memory on a napkin during an early business meeting.
 The mountain’s steep western face and prominent position above Ogden, make it both easy to recognize, and a coveted summit for peak baggers.

 The mountain is one of the best places to find wildlife in the Northern Wasatch.
 A herd of mountain goats range back and forth between Ben Lomond and the Willard Peak to the north.